Offline Recording with Auto-Resume

 There's no limit to how many recordings you can queue, but available disk space is the practical constraint.
 On a device with 1 GB of free space, you can store roughly 200-500 one-minute recordings before needing to process or free space.

-Do this now: turn off WiFi, press your hotkey, record a test message, and watch it save to Later.
-Reconnect and click "Process All" to see offline mode in action.
+Do this now: turn off WiFi, press your hotkey, record a test message, and watch it land in the Later queue.
+Reconnect and the queue processes on its own (or click "Process All" to trigger it manually).